 And that’s the question I want to address this morning here in part four.
 Why do so many good things so often result in so many bad lives?
-And what we’re going to learn, we’re going to discuss today, you know, in each of this, the Apostle Paul in 1 Corinthians chapter 3, he’s addressing a very high capacity, very gifted, very cosmopolitan, metropolitan church that is very immature, that is very selfish, that has lots of conflict, and is very unloving.
+And what we’re going to learn, we’re going to discuss today, in each of this, the apostle Paul in 1 Corinthians chapter 13 he’s addressing a very high capacity, very gifted, very cosmopolitan, metropolitan church that is very immature, that is very selfish, that has lots of conflict, and is very unloving.

 And so, all of chapter 13 isn’t some beautiful poem about love.
 He addresses how they hurt one another, he addresses how they deal with differences.
-He addresses, you know, this whole idea of what happens when you fail.
+He addresses this whole idea of what happens when you fail.
 And now he’s going to talk to us about how love responds to misplaced priorities.

-I got an email from someone who said, you know something?
-I had a situation this week where all the circumstances were really bad stuff happening.
-And I chose to believe the best about this person’s motives.
+I got an email from someone who said, “You know something?
+I had a situation this week where all the circumstances kind of looked like, wow, really bad stuff happening.
+And I chose to believe the best about this person’s motives.”

 And so, let’s do a quick review because the issue isn’t someday, someway that we try to be more loving.
 These are the kind of things we have to practice in real time.

 If I compare upwardly, I’m prone to envy.
 If I compare downwardly, I’m prone to arrogance.
-Love chooses to do neither celebrates.
+Love chooses to do neither, but celebrates.
 That’s where they’re at, that’s what they have, that’s how they’re made, that’s their gifts, that’s their season.

 Love responds with truth.
 This is the truth about that failure.
 It’s very real, it was very painful, and it was wrong, and it also responds with grace.
 And I still care about you.
 And I want to forgive you.
 And this can be made whole.